Luminous Arc 2: Development and release

 The game was featured at the Marvelous Entertainment booth at the Tokyo Game Show 2007.
 It was released in Japan on May 15, 2008 and North America on November 18, 2008.

 As with the previous game, famed sound designer Yasunori Mitsuda and his studio handled all the audio mixing and mastering.
 However, unlike the last time, Mitsuda did not compose for the game.
 Instead, composers Yoko Shimomura, Akari Kaida, Yoshino Aoki, and Shunsuke Tsuchiya wrote the soundtrack, while Mitsuda acted as sound producer.

 The game includes a bonus music CD insert.
 Those who preordered the game at selected retailers received an art book named "Luminous Art", which offers content from both Luminous Arc games.

 A manga based on the story of Luminous Arc 2 began serialization in 2008.

 Reception

 In Japan, Famitsu gave Luminous Arc 2 all four sevens for a total of 28 out of 40.
 The game sold 41,000 units in Japan in its first week of release.
-For the North American release, the game received above-average reviews according to the review aggregation website Metacritic.
+For the North American release, the game received "mixed or average reviews" according to the review aggregation website Metacritic.